-If you go to Marseille I recommend putting time aside to explore the steep, winding lanes of the Panier, just wander around, soak up the atmosphere and admire the views.
+If you go to Marseille I recommend putting time aside to explore the steep, winding lanes of le Panier, just wander around, soak up the atmosphere and admire the views.
 I’ll leave you with more photos of some of the street art I saw.

-and finally a familiar sight that even I recognise, a giant Space Invader.
+Finally a familiar sight that even I recognise, a giant Space Invader.

 What do you think?
 Is it art, or is it vandalism?
 I’d love to hear your thoughts.